TheOdinProject/curriculum/javascript/computer_science/project_graph.md

 1. Lastly, experiment with different combinations of all the methods you have in your graph!
 Make sure everything is working as you expect it to.

 </div>

-#### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- It looks like this lesson doesn't have any additional resources yet.
-Help us expand this section by contributing to our curriculum.